Freetrade review summary

 To have a clear overview of Freetrade, let's start with the trading fees.

-Account opening at Freetrade is fast, fully digital and user-friendly and there is no minimum deposit.
+Account opening at Freetrade is fast, fully digital and user-friendly, and there is no minimum deposit.
+You can choose from 3 different account types.

 |• Fully digital|